Counselling offers a confidential, safe space in which you can talk and explore whatever it is you are struggling with.

 Sessions are offered on a weekly basis for as long as you feel you need and/or can afford them.
 They can be difficult and hard work, but that may be expected when working with the difficulties that motivated you to seek counselling.

-ENDING: Although you decide when you wish to end the therapy, in my experience it takes 2 sessions to work towards a good ending, so 2 week’s notice is strongly recommended.
+ENDING: Although you decide when you wish to end the therapy, in my experience it helps to work towards a good ending to bring together what has been explored, to celebrate your achievements, etc. – so 1or 2 week’s notice is strongly recommended.